How to Create a Powerful Brand Mascot Strategy

 The process for developing a brand story and transforming it into potential concepts generally follows six steps:

-1. Pour over the brief—especially the strategy team’s extensive work—and look for recurring themes.
+- Pour over the brief—especially the strategy team’s extensive work—and look for recurring themes with the brand’s identity.

-2. Create a detailed outline of what the brand story must include (using the brief and informed by strategy or the client).
+- Create a detailed outline of what the brand story must include (using the brief and informed by strategy or the client’s notes about their brand identity).

 Still, early mascot conceptualization can be quite the messy process despite its straightforward nature.
 Creative teams will likely need to hold quite a few brainstorming sessions and “break-out” periods to come up with concepts and see what sticks after refining them.